 Related: Do cats get cold easily?
 What are the signs that a cat is too cold?

 Even though winter proves a challenge for many cats, they usually get through the cold days and nights.
-Ear tips and paw pads remain a high risk for frost-bite.
+The tips of the ears and paw pads remain a high risk for frost-bite.
 However, it is unlikely that cats shiver relentlessly.

 Those who have stray cats that come to your home, especially during the winter, can do a lot to help these cats get through the cold winter.

 Cats in the wild do not need a lot of room to keep warm.
 One dangerous place that cats choose to sleep in the winter is under car hoods, as car engines give off the right amount of heat for a while.

-Some communities with a heart for felines build an outdoor cat shelter in spots where feral cats live, while many animal shelters provide places for outdoor cats to stay.
+Some communities with a heart for felines, build an outdoor cat shelter in spots where feral outdoor cats tend to live, while many animal shelters provide places for outdoor cats to stay.

 Related: Some cat breeds are better equipped than others to cope with cold weather.
 Read more!

-It is difficult to trap a cat because cats do not like cages and avoid them.
+t is difficult to trap a cat because most cats tend to not like cages and avoid them.
 Most times, these crafty cats, whose domain is outside, do well independently.
 However, they do appreciate a bit of help.

-During the cold, stray cats are not apt to wander so much.
+During cold weather, stray cats are not apt to wander so much.
 When they find a warm shelter, they stay put to conserve their energy for night-time hunting.
 A stray appreciates extra food and warm water during the winter.

-Do not just set out only dry food because it is harder to digest.
-Be sure to set out extra moist food with the dry food.
+Do not just set out only dry food, because it is harder to digest.
+Set out moist food with the dry food.

 Spray the bottoms of plastic containers with insulation foam to help insulate the feeding dishes and keep food from freezing.

 our efforts to help strays through the cold winter months are appreciated by many stray cats.

-Most strays that came to our door were taken to the vet for check-ups, vaccinations, and spaying or neutering.
+Most strays that came to our door to seek refuge were taken to the vet for check-ups, vaccinations, and spaying or neutering.
 Most of the strays we encountered became loving and appreciative of in-door living.